rya-sge/access-denied/_posts/2026-07-28-gnosis-conditional-tokens-framework.md

 ## Deriving collection identifiers on alt_bn128

-This is where the framework departs from a routine hashing scheme.
-A collection identifier must satisfy two requirements that pull in opposite directions:
+A collection identifier cannot be a plain hash of the collection's data, because it must satisfy two requirements that pull in opposite directions:

 - Identifiers for two collections belonging to different conditions must be **combinable** into a single identifier, and the combination must be commutative and associative so that ordering is irrelevant.
 - The combination must be **collision resistant**, so that no attacker can construct a set of collections whose combined identifier equals that of a different set.